jmcbroome/autolin/README.md

 emphasis on SARS-CoV-2.

 Robust viral lineage identification is a critical problem.
 Many epidemiological analyses are reliant on abstracting a viral phylogeny into genotype categories, or lineages, such as Omicron and Delta.
 However, lineages are often identified in a haphazard fashion, with individual researchers scrutinizing the phylogeny manually and proposing new lineages individually, in a way informed by their own biases and focuses.
-Here, I propose a simple alternative lineage identification concept focused on genotype representation.
+Here, I propose a simple alternative lineage identification concept based on genotype representation.

 Intuitively, to generate a single lineage annotation, we identify the node on the tree with the highest scaled mean genotype representation.
 Stating that a sample is descended from a node conveys something about the genotype of that samples.
 For each sample descended from a given node, that node